Kaden Honeycutt: NASCAR Craftsman Truck Series

-Honeycutt planned on making his NASCAR Camping World Truck Series debut in October 2019 driving for his own team that he fielded in ARCA that year.
+Honeycutt planned on making his NASCAR Camping World Truck Series debut in October 2019, driving for his own team, which he fielded in ARCA that year.
 However, that did not end up happening.

 Honeycutt would not make his debut in the Truck Series until 2022 when he drove the No. 46 for G2G Racing in the race at Martinsville.
 On June 16, 2022, G2G announced that Honeycutt would return to drive for the team in the races at Nashville (in the No. 47), Richmond and Kansas in September.
-It was later announced on July 14, 2022 that Honeycutt had signed a three race deal with On Point Motorsports to drive the No. 30 truck for the team in the races at Pocono, Richmond, and Kansas races.
-Honeycutt's breakthrough moment would be at Bristol, in which he finished in the top-15.
+It was later announced on July 14, 2022 that Honeycutt had signed a three-race deal with On Point Motorsports to drive the No. 30 truck for the team in the races at Pocono, Richmond, and Kansas races.
+Honeycutt's breakthrough moment would be at Bristol, in which he finished in the top-fifteen.

 On January 31, 2023, Roper Racing announced that Honeycutt would drive their No. 04 truck in the first six races of the Truck Series season.
+On July 11, 2023, it was announced that Honeycutt would attempt to qualify for the Truck Series race at Pocono in a part-time fourth truck for Niece Motorsports, the No. 44.